prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 This service returns the size of the ODE Trigger container, i.e. the number of Triggers currently in memory.

 **Returns**
-* The size of the ODE Trigger container
+* The size of the ODE Trigger container.

 **Python Example**
 ```Python